chanezon/azure-linux/coreos/cluster/README.md

 * [How to Use SSH with Linux on Azure](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-use-ssh-key/)

 I have filled a config file for openssl in [cert.conf](cert.conf) (should be present in your source directory if you checked that project out): feel free to edit it to configure the cert with your own values.

+**If you don't provide a certificate and thumbprint via `--ssh-cert` and `ssh-thumb`, the script will automatically create one for you (using the code below).** If you're interested in the details, read http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-use-ssh-key/ for how to generate your ssh keys: pem, key, cer and sha1 thumbprint of the certificate.
+You can edit cert.conf to configure the cert with your own values.

 #### Azure Management cert